 Small to medium businesses will also be affected, as cash flow from customer purchases will dwindle severely.

-However, Bitcoin mining is still continuing its operations at almost regular capacity, as machines are mainly responsible for the process.
+However, Crypto mining is still continuing its operations at almost regular capacity, as machines are mainly responsible for the process.

 Mining factories do not need a large number of employees, which, in theory, should not affect the mining process that much.
 While there have been some mining farms that have had delays in new shipments of computing chips and supplies, the facilities have learned to adapt and still function according to normal parameters.